vPeteWalker/midway/db/mssqldeploy/mssqldeploy.rst

 SQL Server 2016 - Manual Deployment
 +++++++++++++++++++++++++++++++++++

-These instructions will walk you through cloning a Windows VM (created via the :ref:`_windows_scratch` section).
-You will then manually install SQL Server 2016.
+These instructions will walk you through:

+- Cloning a Windows VM.
+- Manually install SQL Server 2016.
 This VM will act as a master image to create a profile for deploying additional SQL VMs with Nutanix and Microsoft best practices automatically applied by Era.

 Upload SQL Server 2016 ISO
 ..........................